Light-HD/jetsonmitrccar/RUNNING_FourWd.md

 `roslaunch bear_car_launch autonomous_navigation_fourwd.launch`

+For a way to give an autonomous driving goal, please refer to the Visualization title below.

 #### Running Autonomous Navigation Step-by-Step (Real Car)

 If you only want to follow the process manually, please follow commands below.